Käsekrainer: Preparation and variants

 Käsekrainer can be cooked, roasted or grilled.

 The original Käsekrainer is served with mustard and freshly cut horseradish, other varieties with mustard and ketchup, optionally sprinkled with curry powder.

-A popular dish is the Käsekrainer hot dog, where a Käsekrainer is served in a hollow piece of white bread with mustard and/or ketchup.
+A popular dish is the Käsekrainer hot dog, where a Käsekrainer is served in a hollow piece of white bread with mustard or ketchup.
 The Käsekrainer Bosna sandwich, resembling a sandwich, is known as a "Kafka" in the Linz area.

-Käsekrainer should not be confused with the Berner sausage, a Vienna sausage (Austrian: Frankfurter) cut lengthways, filled with Emmentaler cheese and wrapped in roast bacon.
+Käsekrainer should not be confused with the Berner sausage, a Vienna sausage (Austrian German: Frankfurter) cut lengthways, filled with Emmentaler cheese and wrapped in roast bacon.

 Controversy about name

 In April 2012 Slovenia announced it would seek to have the product name "Krainer" (after Krain, the German name for the Slovenian area of Carniola) to be protected by the EU.
 This would have caused this Austrian sausage to be renamed.
 On 15 June 2012 Austria and Slovenia reached a compromise.
 Slovenia could have the term "Kranjska Klobasa" protected by the EU.
 The same sausages could still be called "Krainer Wurst" or "Käsekrainer" in Austria.